MicrosoftDocs/visualstudio-docs/docs/ide/reference/projects-and-solutions-options-dialog-box.md

 ## Open project files with double-click or the Enter key

-When this option is selected and you double-click on a project node in Solution Explorer or select it and then press **Enter**, the project file (for example, \*.csproj file) opens as XML in the editor.
-When deselected, double-clicking a project node in Solution Explorer or selecting it and pressing **Enter** has the effect of expanding or collapsing the node only.
+When this option is selected and you double-click a project node in Solution Explorer or select it and then press **Enter**, the project file (for example, \*.csproj file) opens in the editor.
+When deselected, double-clicking a project node in Solution Explorer or selecting it and pressing **Enter** epands or collapses the node only.

 If you don't have this option selected and you want to edit a project file, right-click the project node in Solution Explorer and select **Edit Project File**.

 ## Enable symbolic renaming when renaming files

-When selected, you can simultaneously rename a code element to match the filename or rename a filename to match the code element it contains.
+When selected, you can rename all the references in a project to that of the code element.

 ### Prompt for symbolic renaming when renaming files